Composing Recurrent Spiking Neural Networks using Locally-Recurrent Motifs and Risk-Mitigating Architectural Optimization: Experimental Results

 \section{Experimental Results}

-The proposed HRMAS optimized RSNNs with the SC-ML layer architecture and five motif size options are evaluated on speech dataset TI46-Alpha~\cite{nist-ti46-1991}, neuromorphic speech dataset N-TIDIGITS~\cite{anumula2018feature}, neuromorphic video dataset DVS-Gesture~\cite{amir2017low}, and neuromorphic image dataset N-MNIST~\cite{orchard2015converting}.
-The performances are compared with recently reported state-of-the-art manually designed architectures of SNNs and ANNs such as feedforward SNNs, RSNNs, Liquid State Machine(LSM), and LSTM.
-The details of experimental settings, hyperparameters, loss function and dataset preprocessing are described in Section 5 of the Supplementary Material.
-For the proposed work, the architectural parameters are optimized by HRMAS with the weights values trained on a training set and architectural parameters learned on a validation set as shown in Algorithm~\ref{alg:HRMAS}.
+The proposed HRMAS optimized RSNNs with the SC-ML layer architecture and five motif size options are evaluated on speech dataset TI46-Alpha~\citep{nist-ti46-1991}, neuromorphic speech dataset N-TIDIGITS~\citep{anumula2018feature}, neuromorphic video dataset DVS-Gesture~\citep{amir2017low}, and neuromorphic image dataset N-MNIST~\citep{orchard2015converting}.
+The performances are compared with recently reported state-of-the-art manually designed architectures of SNNs and ANNs such as feedforward SNNs, RSNNs, LSM, and LSTM.
+The details of experimental settings, hyperparameters, loss function and dataset preprocessing are described in Section \ref{sup:sec:experiments} of the Supplementary Material.
+For the proposed work, the architectural parameters are optimized by HRMAS with the weights trained on a training set and architectural parameters learned on a validation set as shown in Algorithm~\ref{alg:HRMAS}.
 The accuracy of each HRMAS optimized network is evaluated on a separate testing set with all weights reinitialized.
+Table \ref{tab:ti46_alpha_and_ntidigits} shows all results.